tiskw/random-fourier-features/examples/README.md

 </div>

-## Support Vector Classification with Random Fourier Features
+## Support vector classification with random Fourier features

 An example of support vector classification for [MNIST](http://yann.lecun.com/exdb/mnist/) dataset with random Fourier features.
 See [README.md](./svc_for_mnist/README.md) for more details.